 Genome annotation

 In order to interpret and translate omics datasets into biological and medical insights.
 Genome annotation is a basic requirement.
-I implemented ANNOgesic - the first tool for bacterial/archaeal RNA-seq-based genome annotations (S.H.
+We implemented ANNOgesic - the first tool for bacterial/archaeal RNA-seq-based genome annotations (S.H.
 Yu, 2018, GigaScience).
 ANNOgesic was reported and collected on many platforms and websites.
-Currently, I am continuing to extend ANNOgesic to more applications and make it more user-friendly for scientists who have no bioinformatic background.
+Currently, we are continuing to extend ANNOgesic to more applications and make it more user-friendly for scientists who have no bioinformatic background.
 Moreover, an annotation tool for eukaryotic species is also being developed.

 Multi-Omics data analysis